 Don’t be alarmed if you find yourself on a road, because this path actually cuts and intersect and run along roads.
-It’s weird, and confusing, but there is usually a red band on trees or light post to aid you.
-The most confusing part is when you are in the Campaglia town, just take the left when you see the church and you should be fine.
+It’s weird and confusing, but there is usually a red band on trees or light post to aid you.
+The most confusing part is when you are in the Campiglia town, just take the left when you see the church and you should be fine.

 It’s well shaded, but still bring enough water and some snack

 The path is very well shaded by trees, which provided an excellent cover for the scotching July Sun.
 But if you are going in the summer months it will still be very hot and you are not always going to be in the shade.